-- 1. Water containing more than 20 ppm should not be consumed by persons on severely restricted sodium diets. - 2.
+- 1. Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diets. - 2.
 Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of our filtration system.
-Level detected represents the highest-level detected.
-Our highest single turbidity measurement for the year was on 11/19/12 (1.0 NTU).
+Level detected represents the highest-leveldetected.
+Our highest single turbidity measurement for the year 7/5/17 (0.092 NTU).
 State regulations require that entry point turbidity must always be below 1.0 NTU.
+The regulations also require that 95% of the turbidity samples collected have measurements below 0.3 NTU and complied 100% of the time.